Salesforce APIs and Integration Capabilities

 E-Commerce Cloud APIs

-The API provides access to the B2C Commerce resources so that developers can create commerce experiences anywhere.
-You can see the full capabilities in the API Reference section of the Commerce Cloud Developer Center.
+The API provides access to the B2C Commerce resources so developers can create commerce experiences anywhere.
+You can see the full capabilities in the Commerce Cloud Developer Center API Reference section.

 The Salesforce Commerce API is built on a new API-first platform that provides a path to developing new commerce services with:

 - A new API gateway with multi-tenant support.

 - Built-in monitoring, metering, and logging.